dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ## Choosing between Wooden and BFit

-Wooden has a much higher capacity than BFit, and **normally it has between two and four times as many people has BFit**.
-But occasionally, BFit reaches almost the same level of traffic as Wooden.
+Wooden has a much higher capacity than BFit, and **normally it houses between two and three times as many people as BFit**.
+Occasionally though, BFit reaches almost the same level of traffic as Wooden.
 In that case, we might argue that Wooden is the better, less crowdy place to workout.
-Conversely, at times when Wooden is *a lot* busier than BFit, BFit might be a better choice.
+Conversely, when Wooden is *a lot* busier than BFit, BFit might be a better choice.

-  <div class='ui centered medium header'>Wooden vs. BFit</div>
+  <div class='ui centered medium header'>Wooden or BFit</div>
   <div class='ui centered one column grid'>
     <div class='twelve wide column heat-chart' id='comparison-heatmap'></div>
   </div>

 ## A quick glance